EilRoviSoft/AloneCompiler/res/amasm_features.md

 # Addressing modes

-There are 4 types of addressing modes for several binary functions
+There are 4 types of addressing modes for several binary functions.

 ## Direct operands

-Works directly with given part of memories without changing it
+Works directly with given part of memories without changing it.

 ```asm
 mov32 %ecx, %edx
 ```

-This can be read as "moves contents of %ecx register to edx register"
+This can be read as "moves contents of %ecx register to edx register".

 # Labels and branches